taylorharwin/iss_node/README.md

 ###Tests
 (Assumes you have mocha installed globally)

-Tests for this module are written in Mocha, and can be run from inside the iss_node directory with:
+Tests for this module are written in Mocha, and can be run from the top level of the iss_node directory with:
 `npm test`

 ###Contact